calebcrouse3/ledgered/README.md

 ### where you left off
 Fidelity file upload working

+Working on cascading drop downs. glitch where we can only submit a form on the second attempt.
+Maybe look for other tutorials

 ### TODO List
 1. Find more graceful way to define and enforce the plugin types and transaction types (constants) and use them throughout